-The lifestyle and addictions that FSWs have become dependent on remains our biggest challenge.
-Through counselling, education and rehabilitation we aim to kick their habits and live a simpler life through more sustainable and healthier employment.
+The lifestyle and addictions that FSWs have become dependent on remain our biggest challenge.
+Through counseling, education, and rehabilitation we aim to kick their habits and live a simpler life through more sustainable and healthier employment.
 Our vocational training options include:

 Fennel (disinfectant) sales